effector/effector/docs/recipes/design-api-layer.md

 })
 ```

-As you can see, original `postEdit` have two arguments, but effect can have only one.
-That's because we need to wrap arguments to object with explicit arguments names.
+As you can see, original `postEdit` has two arguments, but effect can have only one.
+That's because we need to wrap arguments to object with explicit argument names.

-Now you can add listeners to `requestFx`, `requestInternalFx` and `requestAuthorizedFx` to handle all requests calls created with `attach()`.
-It can be handy when you creating some requests loader.
+Now you can add listeners to `requestFx`, `requestInternalFx` and `requestAuthorizedFx` to handle all request calls created with `attach()`.
+It can be handy when you create requests loader of some kind.
 For example:

 ```ts